OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ## Clusters

 A cluster is a group of data whose members are more similar to each other than they are to items in another group.
-This is useful in the State of DevOps report as it allows many different organizations to be arranged methodically for comparison.
+This is useful in the State of DevOps report as it allows many organizations to be arranged methodically for comparison.

 The research team uses hierarchical clustering to discover the performance groups in the State of DevOps report.
 This technique doesn't define clusters in advance but lets them emerge from the data.

-These clusters are used to test hypotheses, such as "Continuous Delivery drives software delivery performance".
+Researchers test hypotheses using clusters.
+For example, by grouping organizations based on their deployment frequency, they can see that organizations that deploy more often are more likely to achieve their goals.
 Each time the researchers repeat the analysis on a different sample, they can test the validity of the hypothesis.
+This is how we increase our confidence in the practices that drive performance.

 ## Software delivery performance clusters

 If you've followed the State of DevOps Report for a while, you'll be familiar with the software delivery performance clusters.
 Each group represents a different level of performance against throughput and stability metrics.
-This usually results in four groups:
+This usually results in four clusters:

 | Performance level | Lead time      | Deployment frequency           | Change failure rate | Mean time to resolve |
 |-------------------|----------------|--------------------------------|---------------------|----------------------|